MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-reconnaissance.md

 ### Use JoeWare’s NetSess.exe from VictimPC

-Run JoeWare’s **NetSess** tool against ContosoDC in context of an authenticated user, JeffL:
+Run JoeWare’s **NetSess** tool against ContosoDC in context of an authenticated user, in this case, ContosoDC:

 ``` cmd
 NetSess.exe ContosoDC